MicrosoftDocs/dynamics-365-fraud-protection/content/Functions.md

 ### Invoking the functions created within any environment above the stack

-The below example shows invoking a function that is created an environment above the stack and inherited from any rule within a lower environment
+The below example shows invoking a function that is created in an environment above the stack and inherited from a rule within a lower environment
 ```FraudProtectionLanguage
 LET $sum = Functions.environment["environmentid"].MyFunction(2,3).Calculate_Sum
 RETURN Approve()